The primary goal of the Crime Prevention Unit is to help educate citizens on how to reduce their risk of being a victim of crime.

 Community Crime Alerts & Prevention is an email alert system focused on informing Tempe businesses and citizens of potential dangers, providing crime prevention techniques, and keeping the lines of communication open.
-To join, simply complete the eNotificaiton portion of our web site making sure to select the B&C: Police Public Safety box.
+To join, simply complete the eNotification portion of our web site making sure to select the Police Community Alerts & News.

 Student Safety and Educational Resources

 Tempe prides itself on having many great resources available to help all students achieve academic success and stay safe during the school year.
 Students from kindergarten through graduate school can access tips and information on student safety, educational resources, transportation options and integration opportunities with the community at large.

 A representative from the Tempe Police will come to your home and give you recommendations on physical security improvements that may reduce the chances of becoming the victim of a burglary.
 If you are interested in a survey, please call 480-858-6333 to schedule an appointment.